-In the previous section, I show how the proposed placebo test can detect a wide class of biases under stationary causal DAGs.
-In practice, if the placebo test detects bias, one may want to collect more data and improve the selection of control variables.
+If the placebo test detects bias, one may want to collect more data and improve the selection of control variables.
 This strategy might, however, be infeasible in many applied settings.
 To help researchers in such common situations, this section considers how to correct biases by introducing an additional parametric assumption.
-In particular, I propose a bias-corrected estimator -- it subtracts the bias detected by the placebo test from a biased estimator.
-I show that this estimator can remove biases under an assumption that the effect and imbalance of unobserved confounders are stable over time.
-I also demonstrate that this proposed estimator is closely connected to the widely-used difference-in-difference estimator \citep{card1994minimum, angrist2008mostly}.
-Section~\ref{subsec:example} describes the bias-corrected estimator with a simple example of linear models, and Section~\ref{subsec:BCtheory} introduces a general theory of bias correction.
+We start with a simple example of linear models (Section~\ref{subsubsec:example}) and then provide general results in Sections~\ref{subsubsec:BCtheory} and~\ref{subsubsec:BCtheory2}.
+We provide simulation evidence in Appendix~\ref{subsec:simbc}.

-\subsection{An Example with Linear Models}
+\subsubsection{An Example with Linear Models}

-To develop some intuition for a theory of a bias-corrected estimator, I first consider a simple example with linear models.
-I assume here that a selected set of control variables is time-independent and the same as its corresponding placebo set.
-A general result is provided in the next subsection.
+To develop an intuition for a bias-corrected estimator, we first consider a simple example with linear models.
+We assume here that a selected set of control variables is time-independent and the same as its corresponding placebo set.
+A general result is provided in the following subsections.

-Suppose we fit a linear model in which we regress the outcome at time $t+1$ on the treatment variable and the selected control set.

-where $D_{it}$ is the treatment variable, $\bC$ is the selected control set, and $\tilde{\epsilon}_{i,t+1}$ is an error term.
-As presented in Result~\ref{acde}, if the assumption of no omitted confounders (Assumption~\ref{ig}) holds, $\hat{\beta} \times (d^H - d^L)$ is an unbiased estimator of the ACDE given that the linear model specification is correct.
+Suppose we fit a linear model in which we regress the outcome at time $t+1$ on the treatment variable and the selected control set. where $D_{it}$ is the treatment variable, $\bC_{i, t+1}$ is the selected control set, and $\tilde{\epsilon}_{i,t+1}$ is an error term.
+If the assumption of no omitted confounders (Assumption~\ref{ig}) holds, $\hat{\beta} \times (d^H - d^L)$ is an unbiased estimator of the ACDE given that the linear model specification is correct.
 In contrast, when the no omitted confounders assumption is violated, this estimator is biased.
-We would like to assess whether the assumption of no omitted confounders holds and also correct biases if any.
+We would like to assess whether the assumption of no omitted confounders holds and also correct biases, if any.

-To assess the assumption of no omitted confounders, suppose we run a parametric placebo test using the following linear spatial autoregressive model as in Equation~\eqref{eq:sar}.
+To assess the assumption of no omitted confounders, suppose we run a parametric placebo test using the following linear spatial autoregressive model as in equation~\eqref{eq:sar}.